Is Acupuncture an effective treatment for healing Tennis Elbow or perhaps just a means of temporarily relieving your pain?

 There seems to be plenty of evidence that Acupuncture can relieve the pain of Tennis Elbow – And, in that sense, it's a much healthier, non-toxic alternative to pills and shots – But the big question is...

 “Will Acupuncture help your Tennis Elbow injury heal?”

-But those “treatments” have no positive healing potential – They just suppress your symptoms.
+But those treatments (and many others) have no positive healing potential – They just end up suppressing your symptoms temporarily.

 And, unfortunately, symptom suppression does not equal healing.

 Is Acupuncture different?
 Does it actually promote the healing and repair of the muscle and tendon tissues involved in these often maddeningly difficult and frustrating injuries?

 Honestly, I don't know – But, since Tennis Elbow is my specialty, I do have an opinion about it, so, I'll share that opinion with you, and you can decide if it's reasonable and helpful or not.

 Here's my take in the podcast and article below, as well as the "Podcast Video" above.